CMSgov/beneficiary-fhir-data/runbooks/how-to-add-or-remove-user-SSH-access.md

     4. Repeat the above steps for each established environment that was changed

-27. Once finished, the new user will be _fully_ removed the next time the `Build App AMIs` stage is ran in our deployment pipeline.
-If the user's configuration was **removed** entirely (deleted from SSM), the user will not be removed until the next build.
-However, if their access was revoked _without_ their corresponding SSM parameters being removed outright (`ssh_default_access`/`ssh_access`/`ssh_default_sudoer`/`ssh_sudoer` was modified) then newly launched instances will respect the updated access configuration.
+27. Once finished, the user's access will be _fully_ updated the next time the `Build App AMIs` stage is ran in our deployment pipeline.